 We are opening the doors to the UK again. have Silky (adopted by Lucia Faith) and Ron (adopted by Louise Travett)in July.
 They are undergoing the process and getting ready to fly.
 Both are considered as ‘Traumatized dogs’ this is why I appreciate even more.

-Silky, Ron had passed the blood tests after a month of rabies shots, they should be able to fly to London early after 27th November 2017.
+Silky, Ron, Lady and Moo had passed the blood tests after a month of rabies shots, so had Mia.

 Breed: Jindo Mix